Your Pet, Our Passion.

 Can I give my dog ice cubes when they’re overheating?

-Heatstroke in dogs is severe, and it is very important that a dog receives urgent treatment.
-Signs of heatstroke include panting, drooling, excessive thirst, a rapid heart rate and a high body temperature.
-Although you can give ice cubes to a dog with heatstroke, it is important to seek veterinary attention without delay.
+Signs of heatstroke include panting, drooling, excessive thirst, a rapid heart rate, collapse, disorientation, and a high body temperature.
+Although you can give ice cubes to a dog with heatstroke to try and reduce their body temperature, it is important to seek urgent veterinary attention without delay.

-To find out more about how to cool your dog down, check out our guide and make sure to contact your vet if you’re concerned about your dog getting too hot, or displaying unusual symptoms
+To find out more about how to cool your dog down, check out our guide and make sure to contact your vet if you’re concerned about your dog getting too hot, or displaying unusual symptoms.

 Can ice cubes break a dog’s teeth?

 As we mentioned previously, we suggest offering ice cubes in moderation, using smaller chunks of ice and you could let the cubes melt slightly before giving them to your dog.
-If you think your dog’s tooth might be broken, make sure to contact your vet.

 Will ice cubes cause my dog to choke?